Apros7/AI-Projects/MNIST Synthetic Data/README.md

 * Probability_model: A simple probability model that makes a new picture from a label.
 The overall shape of the label can be seen, but the picture is of very bad quality.
 * GAN: A simple generator and discriminator architecture as proposed in Goodfellow et al. (2014).
 This GAN does not use convolutional layers, which could increase the performance.
 Maybe I will make another model with conv layers later :-).

+The GAN presented some pretty awesome results after only 30 min of training on M1.
+Further training or more advanded models could probably present actual, useful data to use to gain higher accuracy with MNIST Neural Networks.

 ### GAN:
 ##### After 0 epochs
 ![Examples of pictures created with GAN](images/GAN_epoch_0_sample.png)